laymonage/slides-student-maintainer/slides.md

 !!!

 So, over the course of the summer, I worked on the project.
-So, usually GSoC projects have like one or two mentors.
+Usually, GSoC projects have like one or two mentors.
 I was slightly intimidated when I saw that I had not one, not two, but four people mentoring me.
 It felt like the expectation was quite high.

 But thankfully, I didn't have to start from scratch.
 -->